EasyBreezy97/Digital-onboarding/README.md

+# Instructions to run locally

+You must have node.js installed locally. if you dont have it install form [here](https://nodejs.org/en/download/)

+on the project directory run **npm install**

+and then run **npm start**

 ![alt text](https://i.imgur.com/cOj85Lg.jpg "Passbase Header")

 # Official Passbase React Web Demo App

 This App shows an example integration of the Passbase React package integrated into an App.
 Before your try to run the App please sign up on our [developer platform](https://app.passbase.com/signup) and use **your own publishabe API key**, which you can find in the [API settings](https://app.passbase.com/settings/api) section.

 Please follow our integration guide in our [official developer documentation](https://docs.passbase.com/integrations/react-native) to install all dependencies first in a correct way.